ibm-cloud-docs/SecureGateway/securegateway_troubleshooting.md

 ### What is happening
 {: #not-in-cn-what-is-happening}
-You are trying to implement on-premises client-side TLS by using the Secure Gateway client and you receive the following error message.
+You are trying to implement on-premises client-side TLS by using the Secure Gateway client and the [Reject unauthorized](/docs/services/SecureGateway?topic=securegateway-add-dest#dest-user-auth) of the destination is enabled, but you receive the following error message.

 ```
 [ERROR] Connection #<connection ID> had error: Host: <host name>. is not cert's CN: <mycommonname>